Wakeup Diet & Exercise Program Restores natural circadian rhythms

 Hypersomnia Insomnia Alzheimer's Depression Depression Schizophrenia

 Recommended blood test for narcolepsy: Presence in serum of hypocretin antibodies.
-Means of determining human doses and testing patients.
+Means of determining human doses & testing patients.
 Possibility of symptom reversal.
-Administration means: Various types of injections, oral preparations (pills, liquids) and inhalers.
+Administration means: Various types of injections, oral preparations (pills, liquids) & inhalers.
 Available online (22 pp).
 Columns 10-23 cover key material.

 Wireless Polysomnography